 Night owls are just as productive as morning larks if they have a choice about when they get their work done.
 The workday is becoming more flexible as more people take on varied work hours outside of the traditional ones, especially for the remote workforce.

 Forget those boring interview questions, because customized questions are going to be the new norm in the new hire world.
-From TV character work ethic to being a night owl,

 What boring questions shouldn’t be allowed during an interview?
 What unique questions would you like to hear in an interview?
 Want more interview tips?
 Keep the conversation going by commenting, sharing and subscribing to Punched Clocks.